saraimmtech/saraimmtech.github.io/README.md

 **How it works:**

-•	**Text input**: Acts as the "seed" for the visualization.
+- **Text input**: Acts as the "seed" for the visualization.
-•	**The Algorithm**: Translates that sentiment into specific rules for color, form, and motion.
+- **The Algorithm**: Translates that sentiment into specific rules for color, form, and motion.
-•	The Outcome: Over time, the canvas becomes a "garden" of emotions contributed by different users.
+- **The Outcome**: Over time, the canvas becomes a "garden" of emotions contributed by different users.

 **Why this?**